kyma-project/cli/README.md

 ## Overview

 Kyma CLI is a command line tool which supports [Kyma](https://github.com/kyma-project/kyma) developers.
-It features a set of commands to facilitate installing and managing Kyma.
+It provides a set of commands you can use to install and test Kyma.

 ## Prerequisites